KevinMcK95/gaia_roman_astrometry/README.md

 ### Caveats:
 * Assumes that there are enough stars in common between a Roman image and Gaia such that the uncertainty on the alignment contributes negligibly to Roman position uncertainty on the Gaia refrence frame.
+* The parallax calculation places Roman at Earth instead of at L2, though the effect should be fairly minor on the astrometry precision calculations.
+This will need to be changed when working with real Roman data and measuring the new astrometric vectors themselves.